Hiking in Cinque Terre – Monterosso to Vernazza

 Talk about chilled vibes, people browsed the multicoloured winding streets as the church bells rang out, whilst others took exhilarating jumps from the harbour cliffs into the sparkling blue sea.

 All of the activity was casually observed by fellow tourists as they relaxed in the evening shade of the harbourfront restaurants, enjoying local seafood, and sipping Aperol Spritz.

-Hot, dusty, drenched in sweat, and slightly weary after our humid hike we headed towards the sea in need of a cool down, we wanted a swim, and what a swim it was.
+Hot, dusty, drenched in sweat, and slightly weary after our humid hike we headed towards the sea in need of a cool down.

 Just three hours earlier we had hopped off the train from Tuscany to set off on this momentous hike, along arguably one of the most picturesque coastlines in Europe.

-Cinque Terre wasn’t part of our travel plans prior to setting off on our Italy trip, but from conversations with fellow travellers and recommendations along the way, it seemed like one of the places to see and be this summer.
+Cinque Terre wasn’t part of our travel plans before setting off on our Italy trip.
+However, from conversations with fellow travellers and recommendations along the way, it seemed like one of the places to see and be this summer.